Welcome to today's edition of the Rush 24-7 podcast.

 Look, folks, it's all wrapped up in the film.

-I mean, these these people are like they're gods to them, and if anybody comes along and treats them as anything less than godlike, then the long knives come out and the people have to be destroyed.
+And if anybody comes along and treats them as anything less than godlike, then the long knives come out and these people have to be destroyed.